marcteys/UnityTouchOSC/README.md

 #### Unity

-1. To use UnityTouch OSC, the unity scene needs few things.
-An empty, with two scripts :
+To use UnityTouch OSC, the unity scene needs two scripts.

 How does it works